-Imposition of Restrictions
+Imposition of restrictions

-The Ghana Government led by His Excellency President Nana Addo Danquah Akuffo Addo, imposed partial lockdown restrictions on cities like Accra, Kumasi and the densely populated town of Kasoa in the Central Region of Ghana after they emerged as hot spots for the spread of Covid 19.
+The Ghana government, led by His Excellency President Nana Addo Danguah Akuffo Addo, imposed partial lockdown restrictions on cities like Accra, Kumasi and the densely populated town of Kasoa in the Central Region of Ghana after they emerged as hot spots for the spread of Covid 19.
 This action was supported by the Imposition of Restrictions Act (2020), Act 1012.
-However, 21 days into the lockdown, the Government was forced to lift the partial lockdown as businesses and individuals were at risk of losing their livelihoods.
-Reasons given by the President at the time for the lifting of the partial lockdown and the gradual removal of some restrictions was said to have been informed by science.
-Further commentary from high profile officials in the Executive arm of government particularly the Finance Minister of Ghana however suggested the decision was rather based on the economic impact of the pandemic.
+However, 21 days into the lockdown, the government was forced to lift the partial lockdown as businesses and individuals were at risk of losing their livelihoods.
+Reasons given by the President at the time for the lifting of the partial lockdown and the gradual removal of some restrictions were said to have been informed by science.
+Further commentary from high profile officials in the executive arm of government, particularly the Minister of Finance Ghana. suggested, however, that the decision was based on the economic impact of the pandemic.

-Impact of Covid 19 and its Related Restrictions:
+Impact of Covid-19 and its related restrictions:

-Covid 19 has dealt a huge blow to all aspects of life in Ghana.
-The Government had to realign its budget to contain the pandemic to the detriment of other sectors needing urgent improvements.
+Covid-19 has dealt a huge blow to all aspects of life in Ghana.
+The government had to realign its budget to contain the pandemic to the detriment of other sectors needing urgent improvements.
 Health infrastructure has come under serious pressure with the need to have isolation and treatment facilities across the country.
-The already inadequate health professionals have been put under pressure to deliver care and support to the thousands of infected persons.
-Ghana's testing facilities have had to be increased in number and their capacities enhanced to be able to respond to the volume of tests required.
-The over 87% informal sector economic actors in Ghana have had their livelihoods threatened with weeks of shutdowns.
-Workers have lost jobs and incomes in the process with some owed salaries running into months due to their employers' inability to make necessary turnovers.
-From religion to recreation, sports and travels, the ordinary Ghanaian's life has dramatically changed over the last 100 days with the future remaining largely uncertain.
+The already inadequate number of health professionals have been put under pressure to deliver care and support to the thousands of infected persons.
+Ghana's testing facilities have had to be increased in number and their capacity enhanced in order to respond to the volume of tests required.
+The over 87% informal sector economic actors in Ghana had their livelihoods have with weeks threatened of shutdowns.
+Workers have lost jobs and incomes in the process, with some owed salaries running into months due to their employers' inability to make necessary turnovers.
+From religion to recreation, sports and travels, the ordinary Ghanaian's life has dramatically changed over the last 100 days, with the future remaining largely uncertain.

-Covid 19 & Vulnerable Groups in Ghana:
+Covid 19 & vulnerable groups in Ghana:

-The 21-day partial lockdown in Accra, Kumasi and Kasoa revealed a disturbing development where residents cried for support to meet basic needs such as food, water and shelter.
-With the law enforcement officers deployed on the streets of these urban settlements to enforce the Presidents directives under the Imposition of Restrictions Act, residents both poor and rich were put in the same box to obey the directives.
-However, scores of residents in certain deprived communities defied the orders to come on the streets in search of food.
-The government was forced to institute costly measures of providing some meal packages to affected residents.
-The business community, religious bodies and philanthropists all joined in to provide relief for some of the people badly hit by the Covid 19 related restrictions.
-Petty traders, 'Kayayeis' (head poters), street hawkers and beggars were amongst the people badly hit by the pandemic.
-Plight of groups such as the disabled, widows and children with special needs became more pronounced in the period of the 21-day partial lockdown.
+The 21-day partial lockdown in Accra, Kumasi and Kasoa led to a disturbing development in the cry by residents for support to meet basic needs such as food, water and shelter.
+With law enforcement officers deployed on the streets of urban settlements to enforce the President's directives under the Imposition of Restrictions Act, residents both poor and rich were in the same boat in having to obey the directives.
+However, scores of residents in certain deprived communities defied the orders to come onto the streets in search of food.
+The government was forced to institute the costly measure of providing meal packages to affected residents.
+The business community, religious bodies and philanthropists all joined in to provide relief for some of the people badly hit by the Covid-19 related restrictions.
+Petty traders, 'Kayayeis' (head porters), street hawkers and beggars were amongst the people badly hit by the pandemic.
+The plight of groups such as the disabled, widows and children with special needs, became more pronounced in the period of the 21-day partial lockdown.